eslint/rfcs/designs/2018-plugin-processors-chaining/README.md

 }
 ```

 - This proposal changes the return type of `Processor#preprocess` to containing the filename of each block.
-And if the returned filename requires another processor, ESLint applies the processor recursively.
+And if the returned filename requires another processor, ESLint applies the processor recursively except when the extension is the same as the original file.

 - This proposal adds the 3nd parameter into `preprocess`/`postprocess` to give `config.settings` object (note: this `config.settings` is the shared object that all rules can access) because plugins may need additional settings to determine the kind of code blocks it should return.
 I imaged: